-We are exposed to numerous factors on a regular basis, which may interfere with proper nerve functioning.
+We are exposed to numerous factors regularly, which may interfere with proper nerve functioning.
 They can arise from physical, emotional or chemical reasons.
-The physical causes can result from accidents, slips and falls, repetitive motions, poor posture or improper lifting & bending.
+The physical causes can result from accidents, slips and falls, repetitive motions, poor posture, improper lifting & bending.
 Emotional causes include stress, anger, depression and fear.
 Chemical causes include drugs, alcohol, pollution and poor nutrition.

 No, Chiropractic care can benefit organs, tissues, systems and cells in your body by optimizing your body's ability to heal itself.
-Although it is usually associated with back pain, chiropractic has been shown to be affective in relieving headache, neck pain, arthritis, sciatica, carpal tunnel syndrome, rotator cuff strain and many other conditions.
-Many headaches, originate from neck area of the spine being misaligned.
+Although it is usually associated with back pain, chiropractic effectively relieves headaches, neck pain, arthritis, sciatica, carpal tunnel syndrome, rotator cuff strain and many other conditions.
+Many headaches originate from the neck area of the spine being misaligned.

 Chiropractic is safe for all ages.
 Many childhood activities have a significant impact on the spine.
-Learning to walk or ride a bicycle, playing sports and even the birth process can cause spinal problems.
-Regular spinal check ups can help identify these problems and help avoid any more problems seen later in adults.
-As we age and reach the later years of life the spine can go through degenerative changes.
-The benefits of chiropractic care can also be seen as many patients have reported relief of arthritic symptoms and other chronic ailments often associated with the aging process.
-The adjusting techniques are modified depending on the age of the patient in order to give maximum comfort and results.
+Learning to walk or ride a bicycle, playing sports, and even the birth process can cause spinal problems.
+Regular spinal checkups can help identify these problems and help avoid any more problems seen later in adults.
+As we age and reach the later years of life, the spine can go through degenerative changes.
+The benefits of chiropractic care can also be seen as many patients have reported relief of arthritic symptoms and other chronic ailments often associated with the ageing process.
+The adjusting techniques are modified depending on the patient's age to give maximum comfort and results.

-An adjustment is how chiropractors treat bones which are misaligned.
-An adjustment is a specific and precise force applied in an area where the joint is stuck or "locked".
+An adjustment is how chiropractors treat bones that are misaligned.
+An adjustment is a specific and precise force applied in an area where the joint is stuck or "locked."
 Adjusting the joint allows it to move better.
 Chiropractors can use their hands, instruments and/or gravity.

-In some cases there is the feeling of a light pressure on your spinal joints and/or you may hear a popping sound but there is rarely pain associated with an adjustment.
+In some cases, there is the feeling of a slight pressure on your spinal joints and/or you may hear a popping sound, but there is rarely pain associated with an adjustment.

-Most of us can not tell if we have spinal bones that are misaligned and in need of an adjustment.
-After a course of chiropractic care you may, however, develop a sense of when your body is not functioning at its best.
+Most of us can not tell if we have spinal bones that are misaligned and need an adjustment.
+After a course of chiropractic care, you may, however, develop a sense of when your body is not functioning at its best.
 To be sure, include a regular spinal check-up as part of your balanced health care.
-Like early tooth decay, there are often no warning signs letting us know that we need an adjustment.
+Like early tooth decay, there are often no warning signs informing us that we need an adjustment.

 Definitely not.
 Even chiropractors have to go to other chiropractors to be adjusted.
 Chiropractic adjustments are applied to a specific spinal segment with a specific force in a specific direction.
 Some people can "crack" their own joints, but this is not an adjustment.
 "Self-adjusting" yourself is detrimental, often making an already unstable area of the spine even more unstable or hyper-mobile.
 Chiropractic training takes many years to complete; adjusting the spine is not for the inexperienced.

-Generally when you feel the need to "crack" a joint on a regular basis, it is a sign that there is instability in the area.
+Generally, when you feel the need to "crack" a joint regularly, it is a sign that there is instability in the area.
 Cracking the joint yourself may provide temporary relief but the need to crack soon returns.
 Often the joints affected by your "crack" are not the ones that are fixated; they are ones with too much mobility.
-They may have weakened muscles and ligaments and you may cause more problems to the area.
+They may have weakened muscles and ligaments, and you may cause more problems in the area.

 No, they will not.
-Chiropractic is natural health care.
-The goal of chiropractic is to provide safe, gentle, effective treatment without the use of drugs or surgery.
-If you have a condition which requires medication, your chiropractor will refer you to your family physician.
+Chiropractic is a natural form of health care.
+The chiropractic goal is to provide safe, gentle, effective treatment without the use of drugs or surgery.
+If you have a condition that requires medication, your chiropractor will refer you to your family physician.

-Chiropractic has been found to be remarkably safe.
+Chiropractic is remarkably safe.
 Chiropractic is a conservative approach to health care.
 Because there are no drugs or surgery involved with chiropractic, it is a safe, natural way to help you reach 100% health.
 Chiropractors are highly skilled and highly educated individuals who have the knowledge and confidence to deliver this natural healing to you.